 Perceived to be only available by Escaping from Life, but actually available in Life via Healing the Past

 What Can be Done About "Death Wish" Self-destructive Patterns?

-"Inner Journey" work allows exploration, confrontation and a dynamic shifting of the vicious-cycle black imagery generated by the brain chemistry consequences of depressed thinking, feeling and perceptions (as in the legendary "Black dog" experiences of Winston Churchill and others).
+"Inner Journey" work allows exploration, confrontation and a dynamic shifting of the vicious-cycle black imagery generated by the brain chemistry consequences of depressed thinking, feeling and perceptions.
+Dark imagery such as the "Black dog" experiences of Winston Churchill and others during periods of depression.
 "Stuck" imagery can be freed-up via feeling and expressing the associated emotional charge and if necesary, bringing in the "Trauma Energetics" approach.

 Once the self-sabotaging power of the death-wish had been defused and personal helplessness transformed into self-empowerment, it is time to find and confront the unresolved/unhealed past experience(s) which launched or exacerbated the death-wish.
 Timeline Healing can be an excellent way of uncovering and healing the initiator(s) and subsequent builder(s) experiences of the death-wish's potency.
 The "healed" destination point [future goal] for the timeline work can be the subconsciously desired "death" itself i.e. a place of peace and liberation from the held-in memory of suffering and from the "dark shadow" fear of intolerable past suffering returning].